k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Hardware_Linux_Docker/04_hardware_req_for_studio.md

   - Containerized agility – lightweight and scalable deployment with support for enterprise DevOps practices.
   - Cloud-ready architecture – built to integrate with hybrid and multi-cloud strategies.

-With Web Studio, organizations gain a more modern, flexible, and collaborative development experience that accelerates project delivery.
+With Fabric Web Studio, organizations gain a more modern, flexible, and collaborative development experience that accelerates project delivery.

 ### Fabric .Net Studio – The Previous Generation